dasabhijeet/Flask-API-Demonstration/README.md

 ![render-img](https://github.com/dasabhijeet/Flask-API-Demonstration/assets/143497155/4d8ee4c4-4b1f-42c4-a943-9a2653ee2732)

 <h2>How to run this app?</h2>
 <strong>Step 1:</strong><p>Install the python libraries as imported on the app.py file.
-Just be careful of JWT library imports because if JWT and PyJWT are both imported in the same environment, it raises an error that is hard to fix and identify.
+Just be careful with JWT library imports because if JWT and PyJWT are both imported in the same environment, it raises an error that is hard to fix and identify.
 I have faced this error and wasted 3 hours, so you don't have to. :) </p>

 <strong>Step 2:</strong><p>Change directory to app directory and open terminal, then type: ```python app.py```</p>